PabloCorso/elma-tcg/app/assets/guides.md

 ## Game phases

-Setup: Each player draws 7 cards.
+1. Setup: Each player draws 7 cards.

-#### 1.1 Battle start
+2. Battle start
    If there is no ongoing battle and there is at least one queued level, the first level on the queue is started as a battle.

-#### 1.2 Battle end
+3. Battle end
    If an ongoing battle has ended, the level goes into the after battle area and all kuskis that were playing the battle are put into that after battle.

-#### 2. Battle times update
+4. Battle times update
    Active player's kuskis that started this turn playing a battle or after battle, update their personal record for that battle or after battle.

-#### 3. After battle clean up
+5. After battle clean up

-The active player puts his or her kuskis that started this turn on the after battle area into his or her offline area.
+   The active player puts their kuskis that started this turn on the after battle area into their offline area.

    If there are no more kuskis in an ongoing after battle, the after battle ends and the level is discarded.

-#### 4. Draw
+6. Draw
    The active player draws one card.
 The player who goes first skips the draw step on their first turn to make up for the advantage of going first.

-#### 5. Main phase
+7. Main phase
    Play up to one kuski and add as many levels to the queue as you want.

    If a level is added to the queue and there is no ongoing battle, plus one turn has passed since the last battle has ended (if there was any), the level is started as battle immediately.

    You can put any number of kuskis online that started this turn as offline.

    If a battle is ongoing, any number of online kuskis can enter that battle.
 When kuskis enter a battle, their times are updated immediately, if applicable.

-#### 6. Clean up
+8. Clean up
    If you have more than seven cards in your hand, choose and discard cards until you have only seven.

 ## General